The Pilgrim Path Falköping - Varnhem

 You can begin the walk in several places along the route.
 Falköping is a railway junction and regular buses to Varnhem leave from both Skövde and Skara.

 - Stage St. Olof’s church - Gudhem (approx 13 kilometres).
-St. Olof’s Church is in the centre of Falköping and it’s easy to get there on public transport ( the central station is approx. 350 metres away).
+St. Olof’s Church is in the centre of Falköping and it’s easy to get there on public transport ( a bus stop is approx. 350 metres away and the trainstation is about 1,6 km away).
 There are also several car parks in Falköping.

 - Stage Gudhem – Lake Hornborgasjön Visitor Centre (18.8 kilometres).
 If you want to start your walk near the Gudhem Abbey ruins, the Kabelstationen bus stop is right by the path and approx. 500 metres from the ruins.
 There’s also a car park by Gudhem Abbey.

 - Stage Lake Hornborga Visitor Centre - Varnhem (11.5 kilometer).
 You can travel by bus to Lake Hornborga, get off at the Bolum stop, approx. 2 kilometres from the path.
+(This bus tour runs rarely.)
 Parking is also available at the Lake Hornborga Visitor Centre and Varnhem Abbey.

 How to get here: